 Keynote topics include Mixed-Heritage People: From Anomaly to Awakening and Funkamentalz: The MC as a Music Catalyst for Positive Change.
 Please visit www.wadeintheworld.com and www.funkamentalz.com to learn more and contact Wade about creating together.
 Wade has lived in Brooklyn, NY since May 2011 with his family.

 Nini Hayes is from Seattle, Washington and was a former middle school teacher at the Seattle Girls’ School.
-She has a degree in Environmental Studies/Outdoor Education, a Masters in Teaching and is currently working on her doctorate in Social Justice Education at the University of Massachusetts Amherst.
-Her personal hobbies are being outdoors, listening to music, spending time with family and friends, and watching British shows.
-Her scholarship hobbies are trying to stay on top of her homework, teaching, working with youth, and attending conferences and actions for social justice.
-She is passionate about social justice issues, building community, traveling, and food.
-She is grateful for the opportunity to work with the middle school youth, especially here in Seattle, and is looking forward to learning from them.
+She has a degree in Environmental Studies/Outdoor Education, a Masters in Teaching and is currently working on her doctorate in Social Justice Education, Teacher Education and School Improvement at the University of Massachusetts Amherst.
+Her personal hobbies are being outdoors, listening to music, spending time with family and friends, and traveling.
+Her scholarship hobbies are trying to meet deadlines, teaching, working with youth, attending conferences and actions for social justice.
+She is passionate about social justice issues, building community, traveling, and being a good friend and daughter.
+She is grateful for the opportunity to work with the middle school youth, the awesome middle school team, and is looking forward to learning from everyone.